praxigento/damvitool/docs/frontend.rst

 .. image:: pic2.png

 3. Choose root entity of yours data query.
-If database don't have relations between tables, you can add other root entities.
+If database doesn't have relations between tables needed for your query, you can add other root entities.

 .. image:: pic3.png

-4. Choose entities fields, which you want to see.
+4. Choose relevant entities fields.
 5. Set filter criteria.
 6. View results.